 Executive Assistant

 Executive assistants work closely with top-level executives.
-Their primary responsibility is to ensure that the workflow of their bosses runs smoothly.
-Apart from administrative tasks, they provide strategic decision-making input, research, and prepare reports.
+Their primary responsibility is to ensure that their bosses’ workflow runs smoothly.
+In addition to administrative tasks, they provide strategic decision-making input, conduct research, and prepare reports.

 Administrative Assistant